Rageh Omaar: BBC

-Omaar covered the Iraq invasion for the weekday BBC news bulletins and BBC News.
-Many of his broadcasts were syndicated across the United States, where he became known as the Scud Stud.
+Omaar covered the Iraq invasion for the weekday BBC News bulletins and the international BBC News channel.
+Many of his broadcasts were syndicated across the United States, where he became known as the "Scud Stud".

 Omaar has written a book about his time as the BBC's Iraq correspondent called Revolution Day.
 The book deals with the effects of the Saddam Hussein regime, UN sanctions, and of the war on Iraqi civilians.

 Explaining why he eventually left the BBC, Omaar suggested that he wanted to operate independently and to take on assignments for people he wished to collaborate with.
 He also suggested that the BBC working environment was somewhat exclusivist on a class basis, and that he was guilty of this as well to some degree as a consequence of his public school upbringing.

 Additionally, Omaar has expressed regret about the way in which he covered the invasion of Iraq during his time as a BBC correspondent.
 He suggested that he and his colleagues did pieces on Saddam Hussein, his regime and weapons inspectors, giving little coverage to the Iraqi people.
 Interviewed in John Pilger's documentary The War You Don't See (2010), Omaar also lamented that "one didn't press the most uncomfortable buttons hard enough" and called the coverage "a giant echo chamber".

 Al Jazeera

 In September 2006, Omaar joined Al Jazeera English.
-He served as a Middle Eastern correspondent for its London Division.
+He served as a Middle Eastern correspondent for its London division.

-During his time with the news organization, Omaar presented the nightly weekday documentary series Witness.
+During his time with the news organisation, Omaar presented the nightly weekday documentary series Witness.
 He also hosted the monthly The Rageh Omaar Report, his own investigative documentaries.

 ITV News

 In January 2013, it was announced that Omaar would be joining ITV News as a special correspondent.
 He was promoted the following year to ITV News' International Affairs Editor.

-Since October 2015, alongside his duties as International Affairs Editor, Rageh has been a Deputy Newscaster of ITV News at Ten.
+Since October 2015, alongside his duties as international affairs editor, Omaar has been a deputy newscaster of ITV News at Ten.

-Since September 2017 Omaar has occasionally presented the ITV Lunchtime News, including the ITV News London Lunchtime Bulletin, and the ITV Evening News.
+Since September 2017, Omaar has occasionally presented the ITV Lunchtime News, including the ITV News London Lunchtime Bulletin, and the ITV Evening News.